Operation Rolling Thunder: Opposition

 Writing after the war, Robert McNamara stated that by spring 1967 he and other civilians in the administration had become convinced that both Rolling Thunder and the ground war in South Vietnam were not working.
-McNamara claimed that he and others within the administration continuously opposed the Joint Chief's recommendations for an increased tempo of bombing and the loosening of target restrictions.
+McNamara claimed that he and others within the administration continuously opposed the Joint Chiefs' recommendations for an increased tempo of bombing and the loosening of target restrictions.
 The generals found themselves on the horns of a dilemma of their own making.
 They continuously claimed that the campaign was working, yet they also had to continuously demand greater latitude in order to make the campaign succeed.
 The limited goals entailed in American foreign policy and the military's goal of total victory were simply not reconcilable.
-The great conundrum had then become how to defeat North Vietnam without defeating North Vietnam.On 9 August 1967 the Senate Armed Services Committee opened hearings on the bombing campaign.
+The conundrum had then become how to defeat North Vietnam without defeating North Vietnam.On 9 August 1967 the Senate Armed Services Committee opened hearings on the bombing campaign.
 Complaints from the armed services had sparked the interest of some of the most vocal hawks on Capitol Hill.
 The military chiefs testified before the committee, complaining about the gradual nature of the air war and its civilian-imposed restrictions.
 It was obvious that McNamara, the only civilian subpoenaed and the last to testify before the committee, was to be the scapegoat.
-The Secretary of Defense marshaled his objections to an indiscriminate air war and adeptly rebutted the charges of the military chiefs.
-He bluntly admitted that there was "no basis to believe that any bombing campaign...would by itself force Ho Chi Minh's regime into submission, short, that is, of the virtual annihilation of North Vietnam and its people."
+The Secretary of Defense marshaled his objections to an indiscriminate air war and rebutted the charges of the military chiefs.
+He admitted that there was "no basis to believe that any bombing campaign...would by itself force Ho Chi Minh's regime into submission, short, that is, of the virtual annihilation of North Vietnam and its people."